timchenggu123/FlashMemorizeDroid/README.md

 Developed using Android Studio

-This is the android version of the desktop app FlashMemorize!
+This is the android version of the Windows desktop app FlashMemorize!

-The Desktop version can be found [here] (https://github.com/timchenggu123/FlashMemorize) (the desktop version has not been updated in a while, so it lacks some features supported by the Android version.
+The Windows version can be found [here](https://github.com/timchenggu123/FlashMemorize) (the desktop version has not been updated in a while, so it lacks some features supported by the Android version.
 A major update is going to come up soon hopefully).

 ## About